master3395/TeamCrazyGameFramework/README.md

 allow creation of server-side methods *and* client-side methods.
 The services can see each other, thus can invoke methods from each other.

-On the client, modules are used to help code modules stay in communication with each other.
+On the client, modules are used to help client code to stay in communication with each other.
 These modules also have access to the custom-built server services.
 When a service exposes a client method, the client can invoke that method directly.
 No more fiddling with creating and configuring RemoteFunctions and RemoteEvents!
 This framework takes care of all that messy work behind the scenes.